kaushik-nitin-nk/Salary_Systems/Salary_transparency.md

 - *54%* respondent from pay-transparent companies agrees
 <br />
 <br />
- ,,empowering candidates to self-select out of the process early"
+ <span style="color:#42affa"> ,,empowering candidates to self-select out of the process early" </span>
 ---

 ## Explore other things